 Dallas-Fort Worth

 DFW has the densest cluster of acquisition targets in our Texas dataset.
-Operators like Cornerstone Air (Plano), Bill Joplin's (Collin County), and Cote's (Denton) cover different corners of the sprawling metro, making them natural tuck-in candidates for a DFW-focused platform.
+Operators like Baker Brothers (highest score in the state at 80), Colony Air Conditioning (Frisco/Plano), and Tom's Mechanical (Arlington) cover different corners of the sprawling metro, making them natural tuck-in candidates for a DFW-focused platform.

 Houston

-Greater Houston features Abacus and Sun Air as standout operators.
+Greater Houston features Champion and Nash, American Air Systems, John Moore Services, and AMS A/C & Heating among its top-scoring operators.
 Houston's sheer size — the fourth-largest metro in the US — means there's room for multiple platform acquisitions without territorial overlap.

 Central Texas

-Mechanical Technologies serves the El Paso metro, a market that most national PE firms ignore.
-With limited competition and strong year-round demand (hot summers, cold winters), El Paso offers contrarian value for buyers willing to look beyond the Big Four Texas metros.
+El Paso, Lubbock, Amarillo, and Midland-Odessa are markets that most national PE firms overlook.
+With limited competition and strong year-round demand (hot summers, cold winters), these metros offer contrarian value for buyers willing to look beyond the Big Four Texas metros.

 What This Means for Buyers